Truck Parking Usage Prediction with Decomposed Graph Neural Networks: Experiments

-The efficiency of our models in terms of their ability to achieve superior performance stems from a reduced number of overlaps among reference nodes.
-Specifically, in a connected graph with self-loops, each node is calculated $n * l$ times, where $n$ expresses the number of nodes and $l$ represents the number of neighboring nodes.
+The superior performance of our models stems from a reduced number of overlaps among reference nodes.
+Specifically, in a connected graph with self-loops, each node is calculated $N * l$ times, where $N$ expresses the number of nodes and $l$ represents the number of neighbors being sampled for each node.
 However, these overlaps hinder the learning of the graph structure since a node requires more computation to refer to more nodes.
-In contrast, our model addresses this issue by creating subgraphs and reducing the overlap to $(v / r) * l$ for each spatial module, where $r$ denotes the number of subgraphs.
-As a result, the model can now prioritize the crucial truck parking feature in the region through simple calculations.
+In contrast, our model addresses this issue by creating subgraphs and reducing the overlap to $N^r * l^r$ for each spatial module, where $N^r$ and $l^r$ denote the number of nodes and neighboring nodes in subgraphs.
+As a result, the model can prioritize the crucial truck parking feature in the region through simple calculations.